English language requirements

-The eight credit point course can be completed in one year (full time).
-On completion you will have developed advanced research, analytical, evaluative and communication skills to prepare you for leadership roles in a variety of global careers.Read More
+This eight-credit point course can be completed in just one year of full-time study.
+You’ll graduate with advanced research, analytical, evaluative and communication skills to prepare you for leadership roles in a variety of global careers.Read More

-The Master of Laws requires the completion of 4 credit points of core units and 4 elective units chosen from a list, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
+The Master of Laws requires the completion of 4 credit points of core units and 4 elective units chosen from a list, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.